The CARES ACT Expands Eligibility For Subchapter V Providing More Businesses a Viable Option to Reorganize.

 Still, small businesses are a major driver of jobs and wealth for millions of Americans.
 Subchapter V will allow more of these small businesses to survive economic turmoil and emerge as leaner and stronger businesses.

-For any questions about this article or about a bankruptcy matter you may have, please contact Andrew E. Weissman or call (312) 648-2300.
+For any questions about this article or about a bankruptcy matter you may have, please contact an attorney at SFBBG by calling (312) 648-2300.

 [DISCLAIMER – This information is solely for information purposes and does not constitute legal advice.
 Please contact SFBBG with all legal questions.]